three nuns and man stand in front of a presentation

 Through many events over the past years, including English Channel swimming and marathons, Enrique has taken the opportunity to spread the word about the life-changing work of the Sisters of Mary and gather support through donations to ensure more poor children can access a free quality education.

-In November 2025, Enrique will take on his biggest challenge yet by swimming ‘El Reto Acapulco’ – a 22 km marathon swim around Acapulco Bay.
+In November 2025, Enrique took on his biggest challenge yet by swimming ‘El Reto Acapulco’ – a 22 km marathon swim around Acapulco Bay.
+Enrique raised almost £7000 for World Villages for Children!

 December 2023